dotnet/docs/docs/csharp/roslyn-sdk/get-started/syntax-analysis.md

 [!code-csharp[Declare storage for the using syntax nodes](../../../../samples/csharp/roslyn-sdk/SyntaxQuickStart/SyntaxWalker/UsingCollector.cs#4 "Declare storage for the using syntax nodes")]

 The base class, <xref:Microsoft.CodeAnalysis.CSharp.CSharpSyntaxWalker?displayProperty=nameWithType> implements the logic to visit each node in the syntax tree.
-The derived class needs to override the methods called for the specific nodes you're interested in.
+The derived class overrides the methods called for the specific nodes you're interested in.
 In this case, you're interested in any `using` directive.
-That means you must override the <xref:Microsoft.CodeAnalysis.CSharp.CSharpSyntaxVisitor.VisitUsingDirective> method.
+That means you must override the <xref:Microsoft.CodeAnalysis.CSharp.CSharpSyntaxVisitor.VisitUsingDirective(Microsoft.CodeAnalysis.CSharp.Syntax.UsingDirectiveSyntax)> method.
 The one argument to this method is a <xref:Microsoft.CodeAnalysis.CSharp.Syntax.UsingDirectiveSyntax?displayProperty=nameWithType> object.
-This class has a <xref:Microsoft.CodeAnalysis.CSharp.Syntax.UsingDirectiveSyntax.Name> property that stores the name of the namespace being imported.
+That's an important advantage to using the visitors: they call the overridden methods with arguments already cast to the specific node type.
+The <xref:Microsoft.CodeAnalysis.CSharp.Syntax.UsingDirectiveSyntax?displayProperty=nameWithType> class has a <xref:Microsoft.CodeAnalysis.CSharp.Syntax.UsingDirectiveSyntax.Name> property that stores the name of the namespace being imported.
 It is a <xref:Microsoft.CodeAnalysis.CSharp.Syntax.NameSyntax?displayProperty=nameWithType>.
-Add the following code in the <xref:Microsoft.CodeAnalysis.CSharp.CSharpSyntaxVisitor.VisitUsingDirective> override:
+Add the following code in the <xref:Microsoft.CodeAnalysis.CSharp.CSharpSyntaxVisitor.VisitUsingDirective(Microsoft.CodeAnalysis.CSharp.Syntax.UsingDirectiveSyntax)> override:

 [!code-csharp[Examine using nodes for the System namespace](../../../../samples/csharp/roslyn-sdk/SyntaxQuickStart/SyntaxWalker/UsingCollector.cs#5 "Examine all using nodes for the System namespace.")]

-As with the earlier example, you've added a variety of `WriteLine` statements to aid in understanding when this method is called, and what it does.
+As with the earlier example, you've added a variety of `WriteLine` statements to aid in understanding of this method.
+You'll see when it is called, and what arguments are passed to it each time.

 Finally, you need to add two lines of code to create the `UsingCollector` and have it visit the root node, collecting all the usings.
 Then, add a `foreach` loop to display all the usings your collector found: